Fleece Wear Guide

 Montbell fleeces are made using a wide variety of fabrics, offering a rich selection for any season and activity.

-Our lightest, thinnest fleece fabric, Chameece, is knitted using very thin (less than 1 denier) micro polyester thread.
+Our lightest, thinnest fleece fabric, Chameece, is knitted using very thin (less than 1 denier) micro polyester yarn.
 As its namesake, originating from the soft leather of the Chamois Antelopes, Chameece has a luxurious feel.
-We produced this exquisite softness through high fiber count, tight weaves, and a brushed face.
+We produced this exquisite softness through high fiber count, tight knit, and a brushed face.
 Weighing only 160 grams per square meter, this micro-fleece is light, compressible, and quick to dry.

 Our go-to-classic fleece, CLIMAPLUS 100 weights 220 grams per square meter and easily satisfies the role of an inner layering piece or lightweight outerwear without breaking the bank.